stulacy/personal-website/content/post/predictaball_retrospective_1_20260105.md

 I've been fortunate to work in a wide variety of domains, exposing me to a range of statistical paradigms and perspectives, which have been reflected in the models used in Predictaball.
 At the end of the series I'll do a full comparison of all the algorithms too, as this is something I've never done before but have been interested in for a long time.

-This first post will be focused on Bayesian statistics, and in particular hierarchical regression models.
+This first post will be focused on Bayesian statistics, and in particular hierarchical regression models, which were the models behind Predictaball for the 2016-2017 season.

 # Setup